IBM/data-prep-kit/data-processing-lib/doc/data-access-factory.md

     * random sampling
 * Output file identification (for a given input)
-* Checkpointing  - determines the set of input files that need processing (i.e. which do not have correspondine output files).
+* Checkpointing  - determines the set of input files that need processing (i.e. which do not have corresponding output files).
 * Reading and writing of files.

 Each transform runtime uses a DataAccessFactory to create a DataAccess instance which is then used to identify and process the target input data.
 Transforms may use this the runtime instance or can use their own DataAccessFactory.
-This might be needed if reading or writing other files to/tfrom other locations.
+This might be needed if reading or writing other files to/from other locations.

 ## Creating DAF instance